-I. 2020-2021 SCHOOL YEARSTUDENT WELLNESS GUIDELINES RELATED TO COVID-19
+I. STUDENT WELLNESS GUIDELINES RELATED TO COVID-19

-Changes to student wellness protocols-and physical activity requirements for the 2020-2021 school year, including specific public health precautions related to COVID-19, are outlined in Regulations JHCF-R and GBE-R/JHCC-R. Unless specifically amended in the regulations, all other provisions of this policy remain in effect.
+Changes to student wellness protocols, including specific public health precautions related to COVID-19, are outlined in Regulations JHCF-R-and-GBE-R/JHCC-R. Unless specifically amended in the regulations, all other provisions of this policy remain in effect.